bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 <!--The command is called git commit.
 This is I will be writing this first commit git command.
 git add .
-git commit -m "Task 2 Complete">
+git commit -m "Task 2 Complete"-->